The Warmth of Other Suns: Awards and honors

 The Warmth of Other Suns was a New York Times and national best seller, garnering half a dozen juried prizes.
 The book was named to more than 30 Best of the Year lists, including The New York Times’ 10 Best Books of the Year, Amazon’s 5 Best Books of 2010 and Best of the Year lists in The New Yorker, The Los Angeles Times, The Washington Post, and The Boston Globe, among others.
 In 2024, the New York Times ranked it as the second best book of the 21st century thus far, and the best non-fiction book, in a list of 100 fiction and nonfiction titles.

 Toni Morrison described the book as "profound, necessary, and a delight to read".
 Tom Brokaw praised it as "an epic for all Americans who want to understand the making of our modern nation".
-Critics acclaimed it as "a massive and masterly account" (The New York Times Book Review, cover review); "a deeply affecting, finely crafted and heroic book" (The New Yorker); "a brilliant and stirring epic" (The Wall Street Journal).
+Critics acclaimed it as "a massive and masterly account"; "a deeply affecting, finely crafted and heroic book"; "a brilliant and stirring epic".